lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 {{!RFC5280}} specifies several extended key purpose identifiers (KeyPurposeIds) for X.509 certificates.
-In addition, several KeyPurposeIds have been added{{?RFC7299}} under the IANA repository "SMI Security for PKIX Extended Key Purpose".
+In addition, several KeyPurposeIds have been added {{?RFC7299}} under the IANA repository "SMI Security for PKIX Extended Key Purpose".
 While usage of the "anyExtendedKeyUsage" KeyPurposeId is bad practice for publicly trusted certificates, there is no public and general KeyPurposeId explicitly